michael-roy-johnson/NumberConverter/README.md

 # Number Converter

+Prior to running:

-Prior to running, ensure the latest version of NodeJS and NPM are installed.
+- Ensure the latest version of NodeJS and NPM are installed.
+- Select Multiple Startup Projects in Startup Project in the Solution Properties, and set NumberConverter.API and NumberConverter.Website to Start

-Run by Running the solution (F5) in Visual Studio 2017.
+Run by Start Debugging the solution (F5) in Visual Studio 2017.